dieshaputri16/devops-exercise/README.md

 <details>
 <summary>In general, what do you need in order to communicate?</summary><br><b>

-  - A common language (for the two ends to understand)
-  - A way to address who you want to communicate with
-  - A Connection (so the content of the communication can reach the recipients)
+  - language that everyone can understand
+  - appropriate communication methods according to context and needs
+  - understand the context that will be discussed so that the message can be conveyed well

 </b></details>

 <details>
 <summary>What is TCP/IP?</summary><br><b>

-A set of protocols that define how two or more devices can communicate with each other.

-To learn more about TCP/IP, read [here](http://www.penguintutor.com/linux/basic-network-reference)
+a set of protocols designed to perform data transmission functions

 </b></details>

 <details>
 <summary>What is Ethernet?</summary><br><b>

-Ethernet simply refers to the most common type of Local Area Network (LAN) used today.
-A LAN—in contrast to a WAN (Wide Area Network), which spans a larger geographical area—is a connected network of computers in a small area, like your office, college campus, or even home.
+Ethernet is a computer network using cables that allows data transmission between computers and other devices located in a local area network (LAN).
+Apart from connecting computers to computers, ethernet cables can also connect computers to printers and computers to WiFi.

 </b></details>

 <details>
 <summary>What is a MAC address?
 What is it used for?</summary><br><b>

-A MAC address is a unique identification number or code used to identify individual devices on the network.
+A MAC address is a unique code used to specifically identify a device on a network so that data can be ensured to be sent to the appropriate MAC address.
+Because when sending data, the MAC address on the sending device will be adjusted to the MAC address on the destination device.

-Packets that are sent on the ethernet are always coming from a MAC address and sent to a MAC address.
-If a network adapter is receiving a packet, it is comparing the packet’s destination MAC address to the adapter’s own MAC address.

 </b></details>

 <details>
 <summary>When is this MAC address used?: ff:ff:ff:ff:ff:ff</summary><br><b>

-When a device sends a packet to the broadcast MAC address (FF:FF:FF:FF:FF:FF​), it is delivered to all stations on the local network.
-Ethernet broadcasts are used to resolve IP addresses to MAC addresses (by ARP) at the data link layer.
+When you want to send a data packet to a device connected to the local network, an ARP request is sent using the broadcast MAC address "ff:ff:ff:ff:ff:ff".
+Then the request will be sent to all devices on the network.
+From there, the IP address that matches the ARP request will be searched, the device that has the appropriate IP address will send a MAC address reply back to the device that sent the initial ARP request.
+From there, the data is sent according to the destination MAC address.
 </b></details>

 <details>
 <summary>What is an IP address?</summary><br><b>

-An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.An IP address serves two main functions: host or network interface identification and location addressing.
+IP Address is the address that identifies a device when the device is connected to the internet.
+Later this IP Address can be used as a communication tool to receive data or information obtained from the sites or servers visited
 </b></details>

 <details>